Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Error Detection

 \subsection{Modified protocol based on partial order}

 We define a partial order on pairs $(F, P_A)$ by writing $(F_1, P_{A,1}) \succeq (F_2, P_{A,2})$ iff $F_1 \geq F_2$ and $P_{A,1} (F_1 - 4^{-k}) \geq P_{A,2} (F_2 - 4^{-k})$, where $F-4^{-k}$ is the fidelity excess above the maximally mixed $k$-qubit state.
-These conditions ensure that scenario~1 is at least as good as scenario~2 in the following operational sense: we can simulate scenario~2 using scenario~1 by optionally discarding accepted runs (to reduce acceptance) and, if $P_{A,1}<P_{A,2}$, by ``padding'' some of the rejected runs by outputting and accepting a fully mixed $k$-qubit state (whose fidelity is $4^{-k}$).
+These conditions ensure that scenario~1 is at least as good as scenario~2 in the following operational sense: we can simulate scenario~2 using scenario~1 by optionally discarding accepted runs (to reduce acceptance) and, if $P_{A,1}<P_{A,2}$, by ``padding'' some of the rejected runs by outputting and accepting a maximally mixed $k$-qubit state (whose fidelity is $4^{-k}$).

-Concretely, when scenario~1 rejects, we additionally accept the fully mixed state with conditional probability $\frac{P_{A,2}-P_{A,1}}{1-P_{A,1}}$, so that the overall acceptance becomes $P_{A,2}$; this padding increases acceptance while contributing zero fidelity excess, and the inequality $P_{A,1} (F_1 - 4^{-k}) \geq P_{A,2} (F_2 - 4^{-k})$ ensures the resulting conditional fidelity is still at least $F_2$.
+Concretely, if $P_{A,1}<P_{A,2}$, then when scenario~1 rejects, we additionally accept the maximally mixed state with conditional probability $\frac{P_{A,2}-P_{A,1}}{1-P_{A,1}}$, so that the overall acceptance becomes $P_{A,2}$; this padding increases acceptance while contributing zero fidelity excess, and the inequality $P_{A,1} (F_1 - 4^{-k}) \geq P_{A,2} (F_2 - 4^{-k})$ ensures the resulting conditional fidelity is still at least $F_2$.
+If instead $P_{A,1}\geq P_{A,2}$, we can reduce the acceptance probability by uniformly discarding accepted runs; the condition $F_1\geq F_2$ then ensures that the conditional fidelity remains at least $F_2$.